Philatelic Guide

 Photogravure was first used by Bavaria in 1914 and became popular in 1930's.
 In recent years, it has been replaced to multicolor offset lithography.
 It was perceived as a cheaper and more reliable process than letterpress printing.

-Stamp printing methods
+Postage stamp printing methods

 How to print stamps?
 Stamps are printed in different processes.
 Paper stamps have been produced in a variety of techniques such as letterpress, photogravure, offset lithography printing, engraving, & intaglio.
 Stamp printing machine differs from each other according to its printing process.